 I would probably change the strings as a matter of course, a minimum of twice a year - and/or a few days prior to doing any recording.
-The upside of replacing strings before they break, is that you will generally always have a few old spares (if a string does happen to let go at some truly inconvenient moment).
+The upside of replacing strings before they break, is that you will generally always have a few old spares (for when a string does happen to let go at some truly inconvenient moment).

 Also if you are new to nylon string / classical guitars - detune your guitar (a tone or two) over the warmer summer months when not playing it.
 Then tune up to full tension only when needed.
-The nylon strings will sound and play better for longer, if they don't lose there elasticity.
+The nylon strings will sound and play better for longer, if they don't lose their elasticity.

 When trying new strings, first buy a single pack (or two for spares) to see if they work for you.
 Once you find some that you like, try to buy them in three pack bundles - it's usually a good 20% cheaper that way.

-Martin Silver Plated Classical Guitar Strings 28-43 High Tension Plain End - M120
+Martin Silver Plated Classical Guitar Strings 28-43 High Tension Plain End - M120 (or M160 ball end)

 Savarez 520R Traditional Red Card High Tension Classical Guitar Strings - 520 R

 (these seemed to break frequently and are relatively, very expensive)